mongodb/mongo-c-driver/src/libbson/src/bson/bson-dsl.md

 #### `bsonArray(bson_t)`

-Copy the given `bson_t` document as an array subdocument in the element.
-(All keys the subdocument will be made into integer index keys).
+Copy the given `bson_t` document as an array element.
+(All keys in the array document are expected to be integer index keys, but this is not enforced).

 #### `doc(DocOperation... ops)`